A way for people to pay your Business, directly from their Centrelink payments.

 Setting target amounts

 Where a specific amount needs paying, you can set a target amount.
 When this is reached deductions will stop.
 You can add target amounts to an existing deduction or create one with a new deduction.

 You can set end dates for deductions that require payments for a set timeframe.
 Such as temporary accommodation or school term education costs.
 Deductions will stop on the end date.
 You can add an end date to a new or existing deduction.

 Suspending and tailoring deductions

-Centrepay can help your business reduce administrative costs, such as costs caused by the withdrawal and reconnection of your service to a customer.
+Centrepay can help your Business reduce administrative costs.
+This may include costs related to withdrawal and reconnection of your service to your customer.

 We provide approved Centrepay Businesses with:

-- an alternative payment option that helps your customers pay their bills on time
+- a payment option that helps your customers pay their bills on time

-- secure transfer of deduction payments to your nominated bank account directly from customer's Centrelink payments
+- secure transfer of payments to your chosen bank account directly from a person's Centrelink payment

-- automatic deduction of agreed transaction fees from your customer's deduction before the deduction payment is transferred to your Business's bank account.
-This fee cannot be passed on to your customer
+- automatic deduction of agreed fees from your customer's deduction before the payment transfers to your Business's bank account.
+You cannot charge your customer this fee

 - access to Centrelink Business Online Services which allows you to: